 Auchengillan Outdoor Centre is more than just a campsite, this is the perfect place to mingle with fellow campers.
 They offer summer camps where campers can take part in various activities.
 If you won't be able to make it this summer, you can still go camping with your friends and family since the centre is open all year round.
-From the Glasgow Airport, you need to drive for about 26 minutes to reach the campsite.
+From Glasgow Airport, you need to drive for about 26-minutes to reach the campsite.
 The centre has large open fields and smaller woodland areas so you can choose whether you prefer a secluded campsite or a more spacious one.

 Coats Observatory is Scotland's oldest public observatory and designed by highly-acclaimed architect John Honeyman.
 The project of Thomas Coats was established in 1883 and is now one of the most popular attractions in Paisley.
-It is located 2.4 miles (or approximately 7 minutes) away from the Glasgow Airport.
+It is located 2.4 miles (or approximately 7-minutes) away from Glasgow Airport.
 It boasts of its newly installed digital planetarium where guests can marvel the wonders of the sky.
 Get a chance to see the different constellations, star clusters, nebulae, and distant galaxies right in your own chair.

 Fossil Grove can be found within Victoria Park in the western part of Glasgow.
 It is located 6.7 miles from Glasgow Airport or approximately 10-minute drive so it's easy to drop by here before and after arrival.
 The site was named as a Special Scientific Interest by the Scottish Natural Heritage.
 You will find fossil trees that are around 330 million years old.
 Fossil remains were discovered back in 1887 when they removed the surrounding rocks while landscaping the park.
 The most distinct features of Fossil Grove are the well-preserved tree stumps, fallen trunk, and a viewing balcony.

 Glasgow Museums Resource Centre (GMRC) is like a crossover of a museum and a store because it houses the collections that are not currently exhibited in the museums.
-It is located in 200 Woodhead Road in Nitshill and approximately 16 minutes away from the Glasgow Airport.
+It is located at 200 Woodhead Road in Nitshill and approximately 16-minutes away from the Glasgow Airport.
 There are more than 1.4 million items stored in GMRC's 17 purpose-built pods.
 The collection ranges from Arms and Armour to Technology and Transport.
 There are many ways on how you can explore GMRC – either through tours, activities or talks.